cjamadagni/DistributedSnapshot/README.md

 This config file contains node IDs on each new line.
 Ensure no trailing or leading spaces on each line.
 Node IDs have to be 4 digits and must be at least 2 numbers apart.

 The run the below command to compile all the source files and generate the required text files.
+This script can also be triggered at any point in time to reset the simulation to its orginal/initial state.
 ```
 sh setup.sh
 ```